azurecitadel/azurecitadel.github.io/workshops/terraform/lab1.md

 Terraform uses its own file format, called HCL (Hashicorp Configuration Language).
 This is very similar to YAML.
 We'll create a main.tf file with a resource group and storage account:

+* Copy the text from the codeblock below
 * Create a lab1 directory in your clouddrive (`mkdir clouddrive/lab1`)
 * Change to the new directory (`cd clouddrive/lab1`)
 * Create a main.tf file using either nano or vi (`nano main.tf`)
-* Copy in the text from the codeblock below
+* Paste in the contents of the clipboard
 * Change the storage account name ('richeneysa1976') to something unique
-    * Storage is a PaaS service with a public endpoint and the name forms part of the FQDN
+    * Storage is a PaaS service with a public endpoint
+    * The storage account name forms part of the FQDN, which needs to be globally unique
 * Save the file (`CTRL-X` in nano)

-    **💬 Note.** If you are using vi then the default colour scheme in Cloud Shell isn't great.
-Type `ESC+:`, and then `colo delek` and that will activate one of the more readable colour schemes.
+> **💬 Note.** If you are using vi then the default colour scheme in Cloud Shell isn't great.
+Type `ESC :`, and then `colo delek` and that will activate one of the more readable colour schemes.

 ```yaml
 resource "azurerm_resource_group" "lab1" {